 In this article, we will discuss which channels are the best to use for b2b lead generation, and how to include an inbound strategy as well, for a great mix of high-quality leads.

-(Hopefully, by the end of this article you will know which outbound method is the best for your business, and if you would still like some more advice, go here for a free 15-minute consultation with Salesbread.)
+(Hopefully, by the end of this article you will know which outbound method is the best for your business, and if you would still like some more advice, go here for a free 15-minute strategy session with Salesbread.)

 Which channels are available for outreach?